 Minor requirements: 18 hours of Sociology courses, including no less than 9 credit hours of upper-division credits, taken in consultation with the Sociology faculty.

-Major assessment: Sociology majors must submit a thesis on conjunction with SC 485 (Senior Seminar), complete an internship (SC 401), and also take the Educational Testing Services Sociology exam.
+Major assessment: Sociology majors must submit a thesis in conjunction with SC 485 (Senior Seminar) and also take the in-house Sociology Senior Assessment Exam.